-Thaw the packet in refrigerator at 5 degrees centigrade or less for 8 hours or thaw in a microwave.
-Shallow fry Venky's Chicken Breakfast Sausages in a non stick pan with very little oil or put in a steamer for 4 to 5 minutes to achieve a minimum temperature of 75 degrees centigrade.
-Serve warm.
+Thaw the packet in refrigerator at 5 degrees centigrade or less for 8 hours or thaw in microwave.
+Shallow fry Venky's Chicken Breakfast Sausages in a non stick pan with very little oil or put in a steamer or 4 to 5 minutes to achieve a minimum product temperature of 75 degree centigrade.
+Serve Warm.

-Thaw the packet in refrigerator at 5 degrees centigrade or less for 8 hours or thaw in a microwave.
-Shallow fry Venky's Chicken Hot Dog in a non stick pan with very little oil or put in a steamer for 4 to 5 minutes to achieve a minimum temperature of 75 degrees centigrade.
-Serve warm.
-Venky's Chicken Hot Dog can be put in a Hot Dog bun with Mustard/Barbeque sauce and served.
+Thaw the packet in refrigerator at 6 to 8 5 degrees centigrade or less for 8 hours or thaw in microwave.
+Shallow fry Venky's Chicken Hotdog Sausages in a non stick pan with very little oil for 2 to 3 minutes or put in a steamer for 4 to 5 minutes to achieve a minimum product temperature of 75 degrees centigrade.
+Serve Hot Warm.
+Venky's Chicken Hotdog Sausages can be put in a Hotdog bun with Mustard / Barbeque sauce and served.